-Element Description Name of the PCEM.
-Name of the PCEM as found in the standard or certification scheme from which it originated.
+Element Description Name of the project.
+Name of the project as found in the standard or certification scheme from which it originated.
 Short description.
-Description of the PCEM activity.
+Description of the project activity.
 Certification standard or programme.
 Standard or certification programme where the credits are to be cancelled.
-Status of the PCEM.
+Status of the project.
 Active and inactive.
-Stage of development of the PCEM.
+Stage of development of the project.
 Formulation, validation, verification, or implementation, as appropriate to the originating standard or programme.
 Accreditation period granted.
 Day/month/year to what day/month/year.
 Renewal of the accreditation period granted.
 Describe if granted or scheduled to be granted.
 If granted, from what day/month/year to what day/month/year.
 Verification events.
 Number of verification events conducted.
 Credits to be reissued.
-Total number of credits to be transferred and converted to CEC.
-PCEM link.
-Link to the website where the PCEM was registered.
-Documents of the PCEM and its audits.
-PDD of the PCEM or its equivalent in the source standard. and to dudies.
-Validation, monitoring and verification reports, according to the stage of the PCEM in the original standard or programme.
+Total number of credits to be transferred and converted to Circular Credits.
+Project link.
+Link to the website where the project was registered.
+Documents of the project and its audits.
+PDD of the project or its equivalent in the source standard.
+Validation, monitoring and verification reports, according to the stage of the project in the original standard or programme.